Safety as a precondition to economic opportunity

 Safety in public spaces is not just about protection from violence; it determines mobility, time use, and ultimately, economic participation.
 When women cannot travel freely, take public transport, or work flexible hours, their access to livelihoods becomes structurally limited.

-This becomes even more pronounced for women whose livelihoods are embedded in public spaces, street vendors, waste pickers, domestic workers, gig workers.
-Their income depends on visibility, presence, and mobility.
+For women whose livelihoods are embedded in public spaces: street vendors, waste pickers, domestic workers, gig workers, their income depends on visibility, presence, and mobility.
 Yet, these are precisely the conditions under which they face heightened vulnerability to harassment, policing, and social sanction.
 Safety, for them, is not an abstract right but a daily negotiation that directly impacts their income.

 Importantly, when we asked women what would help them feel more confident and empowered, their responses did not isolate “economic” needs from “social” ones.
 Yes, many asked for skill training and financial support.
 But equally, they emphasised the need for family support, safer community spaces, and the ability to participate more freely in public life.
 Similarly, when thinking about accessing better work, safe transportation and social encouragement emerged alongside training and financial assistance.

-Yet, many economic empowerment programs continue to focus on skills training or financial inclusion without addressing these structural barriers.
+Yet, many economic empowerment programs continue to focus on skills training or financial inclusion (of course, very important) without addressing these structural barriers.
 This creates a fundamental disconnect: we prepare women for work without ensuring they can safely reach or sustain it.
+This disconnect stems from the tendency to treat safety as a social issue and livelihoods as an economic one, instead of seeing these as two inseparable issues.
+When women cannot move safely through public spaces, participate in community life, or access transport systems, economic opportunities remain out of reach regardless of the skills or financial resources available to them.

 In our work, we have found that addressing this requires a more integrated approach that moves beyond individual capacity and engages with the systems and relationships that shape women’s lives.
 Here’s the the 3E approach we’ve taken: